tpascarella/sr50/docs/investing/cryptocurrency.md

 ## Is Crypocurrency Legit Money?

-In short, it is the most complete money that has ever existed.
+In short, crypto is the most complete money that has ever existed.

 To elaborate, money needs to have a few characteristics that make it legitamate.
 Those traits are:
 - Durability